zkWizard/zkwizard/README.md

 ### Hello, I am the zkWizard.
 ### This README.md will serve as your guide to acessing my data library
+### Using technology, I believe that we can connect every human on the planet.
 ### Good luck!

 <!--